 [CTCAE] version 4.03 Grade 3 or 4).

-13. Subject has a history of well-documented prior veno-occlusive disease (VOD).
+13. Participants have a history of well-documented prior veno-occlusive disease (VOD).

-14. Subject has any other organ dysfunction (CTCAE version 4.03 Grade 4) that will
+14. Participants have any other organ dysfunction (CTCAE version 4.03 Grade 4) that will

 interfere with the administration of the therapy according to this protocol.